← Back to trust

 1. Introduction

-Ondo Finance’s public architecture does not collapse into one vertical ladder from underlying asset to wrapper to governance token.
-It distributes different bundles across different legal containers and token forms.
+Ondo Finance’s public architecture distributes the route from underlying asset to wrapper to governance token across distinct legal containers and token forms.
 USDY and OUSG are administered products with role-gated access, redemption pathways, pricing logic, and issuer-side control surfaces.
 Ondo Global Markets adds a later tokenized-securities layer structured through a bankruptcy-remote BVI vehicle, Swiss-law sales terms, and secured tokenholder position.
 ONDO sits alongside these layers as the ecosystem’s governance token.

-The paper does not argue that Ondo invents a mechanism unknown to organizational law or securities scholarship.
 Cross-entity separation between control rights, cash-flow claims, and legal protection is familiar terrain.
 It appears in asset-partitioning scholarship, dual-class and pyramid structures, shadow-banking debates over liability and entity shielding, and Chinese variable interest entity structures.
-What Ondo adds is a highly legible tokenized-finance case in which those distinctions are publicly visible across adjacent token layers.
+Ondo adds a highly legible tokenized-finance case in which those distinctions are publicly visible across adjacent token layers.

-The Article therefore uses two descriptive terms cautiously.
+Two descriptive terms organize the case.
 Selective claim engineering refers to the deliberate allocation of thicker and thinner claim bundles across adjacent token forms.
 Claim-order noninheritance refers to the resulting condition in which rights located at one layer do not automatically travel upward into an adjacent governance token.
-These terms are analytic shorthand for the Ondo case.
-They are not presented as displacing the prior literature that already describes the underlying legal techniques.
+Their force is descriptive: they name the Ondo allocation within an existing body of organizational-law and securities-law scholarship.

-The programme connection also requires precision.
-This paper uses residual in two authorized senses.
-At the legal-analysis level, residual refers to residual claims in the Fama-Jensen sense of cash-flow position and claim order.
-At the programme level, residual refers to residual institutional work outside the coded layer.
-Ondo belongs in the programme only because its cross-layer claim architecture generates a second domain of work: disclosure drafting, investor explanation, jurisdictional upkeep, regulatory engagement, and reputational repair when market adjacency encourages readers to treat legally distinct layers as economically unified.
-The paper’s argument concerns both domains and states the relation explicitly.
+The term residual does two kinds of work in this case.
+It first refers to residual claims in the Fama-Jensen sense of cash-flow position and claim order.
+It also names institutional work left outside the coded layer, in the infrastructure-studies sense in which a formal system’s usability rests on continuing maintenance and articulation work around it (Star and Ruhleder 1996).
+Ondo’s cross-layer claim architecture generates a second domain of work: disclosure drafting, investor explanation, jurisdictional upkeep, regulatory engagement, and reputational repair when market adjacency encourages readers to treat legally distinct layers as economically unified.
+The argument concerns both domains and states the relation explicitly.

-Williamson is relevant but not primary.
-Asset partitioning carries transaction-cost and monitoring-cost logic in its background, so the paper is not outside transaction-cost economics altogether.
-But this is not a Williamson governance-form paper.
-Its immediate object is legal claim architecture across adjacent containers, which is better addressed by asset-partitioning, control-versus-cash-flow, and legal-coding scholarship than by market-hybrid-hierarchy analysis.
+Williamson (1985) is relevant but secondary.
+Asset partitioning carries transaction-cost and monitoring-cost logic in its background, so transaction-cost economics remains part of the frame.
+The immediate object is legal claim architecture across adjacent containers, which is better addressed by asset-partitioning, control-versus-cash-flow, and legal-coding scholarship than by market-hybrid-hierarchy analysis.

 2. Prior Art and Analytical Position